BenLBoardman/BARDS/README.md

 - processor - output to geoJSON - COMPLETE
 - Remove unnecessary C code - COMPLETE
 - simple algorithm - random starting precinct - COMPLETE
-- main app - improvements & parameter checking - IN PROGRESS
+- main app - improvements & parameter checking - COMPLETE
-- ALL - expand documentation - IN PROGRESS
+- ALL - expand documentation - COMPLETE
 - simple algorithm - console messages - IN PROGRESS
 - data - get other state shapefiles - IN PROGRESS
 - contiguous simple algorithm - contiguity guarantee - NOT STARTED
 - simple redistrict - better population balancing - NOT STARTED

+## Adding an algorithm
+In order to make use of the included utility function, a new algorithm should do the following:
+- Take as input a GeoDataFrame passed as input to algo.Select.selectAlgo()
+- Return the same GeoDataFrame, with a column "barddist" added (corresponding to the district assignment of precincts in the new map)

+Algorithms should be placed in src/algo/ and be imported into src/algo/Select.py and added to the if statement in selectAlgo().
+If you're making a pull request, it is recommended to add a description of the algorithm under "Algorithms"